 The Company may also operate with other partners in Italy and abroad.
-In these situations, while respecting the autonomy of the individual legal entities with which it works, the Company employs specific contractual clauses to ensure that all the person with whom it works conduct themselves in compliance with the principles laid down in the Decree and enshrined in their own 231 Model, the Code of Ethics and the Anti-Corruption Code.
+In these situations, while respecting the autonomy of the individual legal entities with which it works, the Company employs specific contractual clauses to ensure that all the person with whom it works conduct themselves in compliance with the principles laid down in the Decree and enshrined in their own 231 Model and Code of Ethics.